Background pattern

 Supofen can be used during breastfeeding.

-This medication contains less than 1 mmol of sodium (23 mg) per 100 ml vial; this is essentially “sodium-free”.
+This medicine contains less than 1 mmol of sodium (23 mg) per 100 ml vial; it is essentially “sodium-free”.

 3. How to use Supofen

-Supofen will be administered by a healthcare professional through a vein over approximately 15 minutes.
+Supofen will be administered to you by a healthcare professional by infusion into one of your veins, over approximately 15 minutes.

-Your doctor will adjust the dose individually based on your weight and overall condition.
+Your doctor will adjust the dose individually, based on your weight and general condition.

-If you feel that the effect of Supofen is too strong or too weak, inform your doctor.
+If you feel that the effect of Supofen is too strong or too weak, tell your doctor.

 If you receive more Supofen than you should

-It is unlikely that an overdose will occur, as a healthcare professional will administer the medication.
-Your doctor will ensure that you do not receive a dose higher than the recommended one.
+It is unlikely that an overdose will occur, as it will be a healthcare professional who administers the medicine.
+Your doctor will make sure that you do not receive a higher dose than recommended.

-However, in cases of overdose, symptoms usually appear within the first 24 hours and may include: nausea, vomiting, loss of appetite, pallor, abdominal pain, and risk of liver damage.
-If you receive more Supofen than you should, inform your doctor immediately.
+However, in case of overdose, symptoms usually appear within the first 24 hours and include: nausea, vomiting, anorexia, pallor, abdominal pain, and risk of liver damage.
+If you receive more Supofen than you should, tell your doctor immediately.

 Rare (may affect up to 1 in 1,000 people)